 Sea Chicory seaweed salad mix is made with gigartina seaweed and is well-known in Asia – particularly in Okinawa – and in coastal areas of South America.
 Part of the ‘red’ seaweed group, Sea Chicory is prized for its enticing appearance, jellifying properties, mild taste and crunchy texture.
 Japanese people call it ‘yanaginori’, and it is one of the traditional ingredients in Peruvian food.
 Great in salads, it also makes a fantastic edible garnish that boosts the nutritional value of a dish.

 Pacific Harvest Sea Chicory is harvested from the clear waters of the South Pacific.
 It re-hydrates quickly and expands dramatically (8-10x) before your eyes; it is said to have extraordinary health benefits.

-Our Sea Chicory is harvested sustainably from the wild in Chile and tested for contaminants.
+Our Sea Chicory is harvested sustainably from the wild coast of South America and tested for contaminants.

 Download your Sea Chicory Recipe Brochure